 There are few New Zealanders who don’t know how to play roulette.
 But hey, lets be honest, there are some people out there who just haven’t got round to learning the rules.
 After all, it’s not like they give free roulette classes the moment you log into an online casino.
 And, even if you think you do know, maybe you don’t know everything.
 It helps to get a reminder of the basics.

-On that note, here is a quick introductory guide to roulette, and how to get started playing online.
+On that note, here is a quick introductory guide to play roulette online.
 Being one of the most popular table casino games in the world, roulette is available at almost every online casino currently available.

 Even if you aren’t super familiar with roulette, you’re probably aware that I uses a spinning wheel, and a white ball.
 The wheel is divided up into numbered pockets, either red or black.
 Upon the white ball being released, the ball will find its way into one of the pockets.
 The idea is to predict which pocket the ball is going to land up in.
 Note that bets must be placed before the white ball is released.